What is the best cheap food to buy when broke?

 Winter can see you paying a higher price for fruit as there are less seasonal varieties available.

-Frozen fruit gives you the chance to keep having them on your porridge or cereal through out the winter Not always as cheap as fresh but then fresh berries are expensive when it’s snowing.
+Frozen berries and other fruit gives you the chance to keep having them on your porridge or cereal through out the winter.
+Not always as cheap as fresh but then fresh berries are expensive when it’s snowing.

 Canned fruit is cheaper than frozen fruit and can be stored anywhere.
 Nowadays most canned fruit can be found in either fruit juice or syrup.
 Syrup based fruit is often a little cheaper.